6 Best Portfolio Management Software Tools for Investors

 - Tax reduction strategies

-Another player in the robo-advisory field, this investment management platform offers a free and fee-based service.
-FutureAdvisor manages investors accounts held at either Fidelity and/or TD Amertrade.
+The paid FutureAdvisor robo-advisor is where you’ll get the most comprehensive portfolio investment management.
+FutureAdvisor manages your accounts held at either Fidelity and/or TD Amertrade.
 Their approach is to build diversified and tax-efficient investment portfolios.
 Similar to other automated investment platforms, FutureAdvisor recommends low fee exchange traded funds in their portfolios in accord with the consumers risk profile.
 The company also rebalances your portfolio when necessary.

 After a 3 month free trial, the investment management fee is 0.50% of AUM.
 As with all funds, there are also low underlying ETF management charges.